-You do not have to pay for covered services.
+You do not have to pay for covered services unless you have a share of cost for longterm care.
+To learn more, read "For members with long-term care and a share of cost" in Chapter 2.
 In most cases, you will not get a bill from a provider.
-You must show your Alliance member ID card and your Medi-Cal BIC when you get any health care services or prescriptions, so your provider knows who to bill.
-You may get an Explanation of Benefits (EOB) or a statement from a provider.
+You must show your Alliance ID card and your Medi-Cal BIC when you get health care services or prescriptions, so your provider knows who to bill.
+You can get an Explanation of Benefits (EOB) or a statement from a provider.
 EOBs and statements are not bills.

 If you do get a bill, call the Alliance Member Services Department at 1-510-747-4567 or toll-free at 1-877-932-2738 (TTY 1-800-735-2929 or 711).
-If you get a bill for prescriptions, call Medi-Cal Rx at 800-977-2273 (TTY 800-977-2273 and press 5 or 711).
-Or visit the Medi-Cal Rx website at https://medi-calrx.dhcs.ca.gov/home.
-Tell the Alliance the amount charged, the date of service and the reason for the bill.
-You are not responsible to pay a provider for any amount owed by the Alliance for any covered service.
+If you get a bill for prescriptions, call Medi-Cal Rx at 1-800-977-2273 (TTY press 7 or dial 711).
+Or visit the Medi-Cal Rx website at https://medi-calrx.dhcs.ca.gov/home/.

+Tell the Alliance the amount you are being charged, the date of service, and the reason for the bill.
+You do not need to pay providers for any amount owed by the Alliance for any covered service.

-You must get pre-approval (prior authorization) from the Alliance before you visit a provider outside the Alliance network, including inside the Alliance service area, except in the following situations:
+You must get pre-approval (prior authorization) from the Alliance before you visit an outof-network provider except when:

-- You need emergency services, in which case dial 911 or go to the nearest hospital - You need family planning services or services related to testing for sexually transmitted infections, in which case you can go to any Medi-Cal provider without pre-approval - You need mental health services, in which case you can go to either an innetwork provider or a county mental health plan provider without pre-approval
+- You need emergency services, in which case dial 911 or go to the nearest hospital - If you are outside the Alliance service area and need urgent care, go to any urgent care facility - You need family planning services or services related to testing for sexually transmitted infections, or other sensitive services in which case you can go to any Medi-Cal provider without pre-approval (prior authorization)